 - Maintain a healthy weight.

-- Eat whole, unprocessed foods, with plenty of omega 3 fats and fibre.
+- Eat whole, unprocessed foods, with plenty of omega 3 fats and improve gut health.

 - Manage stress.